-The Discovery section configures a discovery service.
-The section is optional.
-The ENDPOINT_URL parameter may contain multiple endpoints that are to be discoverable by the service.
-However it is recommended to specify only a single endpoint.
-All other endpoints should be enumerable by a client through the single endpoint specified.
-The ENDPOINT_URL parameter should match at least a single endpoint on the server.
+This section describes the configuration for registering with a Discovery server.
+The entire section is optional.
+The ENDPOINT_URL parameter may contain multiple endpoints intended to be registered, but it is recommended to specify only a single address.
+Other endpoints should be discoverable by a client through the specified one.
+The ENDPOINT_URL should correspond to an actual server endpoint, but this is not verified.